mandober/rust-debrief/concepts/memory/region-inference.md

 # Region inference

-Region inference module.
+Region inference module from rustc.

-# Terminology
-Note that we use the terms region and lifetime interchangeably, though the term `lifetime` is preferred.
+The terms region and lifetime are used interchangeably, although "lifetime" is preferred.

-# Introduction
-Region inference uses a somewhat more involved algorithm than type inference.
-It is not the most efficient thing ever written though it seems to work well enough in practice (famous last words).
-The reason that we use a different algorithm is because, unlike with types, it is impractical to hand-annotate with regions (in some cases, there aren't even the requisite syntactic forms).
+The reason that we use a different algorithm is because, unlike with types, it is impractical to hand-annotate with regions.

 So we have to get it right, and it's worth spending more time on a more involved analysis.

 Moreover, regions are a simpler case than types: they don't have aggregate structure, for example.

 Unlike normal type inference, which is similar in spirit to H-M and thus works progressively, the region type inference works by accumulating constraints over the course of a function.

 Finally, at the end of processing a function, we process and solve the constraints all at once.

-The constraints are always of one of three possible forms:
+The constraints are always of one of 3 possible forms:
 - ConstrainVarSubVar(R_i, R_j) states that region variable R_i
   must be a subregion of R_j
 - ConstrainRegSubVar(R, R_i) states that the concrete region R
   (which must not be a variable) must be a subregion of the varibale R_i
 - ConstrainVarSubReg(R_i, R) is the inverse

 # Building up the constraints
 Variables and constraints are created using the following methods:
 - `new_region_var()` creates a new, unconstrained region variable;